Jaycode88/Kicassoo/README.md

 This page Features each of the artist's collections with a description, an image and a button to view the collection.

 ### Collection Gallery
-Each Collection has its on gallery page to display the Art pieces from each collection, Here the user can find the Title and dimensions to the art pieces.
-This section has a call to action contact button for the user to make enquiries.
+Each Collection has its on gallery page to display the Art pieces from each collection, Here the user can find the Title to the art pieces.
+As well as a call to action contact button for the user to make enquiries.

 ### Contact form Modal
 The contact form Has been placed into a modal so that it can be accessed on any page.
 The backend to the form has been set up with [FormKeep](https://formkeep.com/).
 The form allows users to make direct contact with the artist.
 The from requests basic data such as the Name, Email address and the User's message.
 The form has security so that all fields must be entered before the form can be sent, this includes a check that the email is in the correct format.
 Once the User has sent a message a message success page opens in a new tab.